miffili/20172018_100DaysOfCode/R2DailyLog.md

 * reacquainted myself with my code from a few weeks ago for the project

 **other**
-* created Repo for my website & pushed content from landing page to it
+* created repo for my website & pushed content from landing page to it
 * connected it to my personal domain http://www.klarafleischmann.de

 » *2.5h*